 Beyond speeding up applicant review time and other verification steps, today’s job seekers expect an engaging candidate experience each step of the way.
 One way for your team to be set up for success in the next decade is by building relationships with candidates through improved candidate communication.

 To make communication easier – for both your team and candidates themselves – you can tap into candidate text messaging.
 This way, you can avoid playing phone tag with candidates and the risk of candidates overlooking emails in their crowded inboxes.
-Over 90 percent of job applicants use their mobile devices during the job search process – and many would be open to receiving hiring process updates via text message.
+Over half of job applicants applicants use their mobile devices during the job search process – and many would be open to receiving hiring process updates via text message.

 Text messaging is a powerful communication channel for both employers and job seekers and can streamline your candidate and new hire communication, keeping candidates engaged.
 If you don’t keep candidates engaged throughout the hiring process, they’ll likely get frustrated, think your team isn’t interested in moving forward, or even accept a job offer from a competing employer.